Donna Dennis: 1980s

-In 'Subway with Silver Girders' (1981–82), Dennis expanded her exploration of subways to incorporate the train track.
+In Subway with Silver Girders (1981–82), Dennis expanded her exploration of subways to incorporate the train track.
 Dennis created an opposition between the platform, which she thought of as public and male, and the private or female track, representing infinitely expanding possibilities as it moved away from the platform.
-The work was exhibited at Holly Solomon gallery in 1983 alongside 'Skowhegan Stairway' (1982–83), which was inspired by a covered stairway on the side of a two-story frame building in downtown Skowhegan, Maine.
+The work was exhibited at Holly Solomon gallery in 1983 alongside Skowhegan Stairway (1982–83), which was inspired by a covered stairway on the side of a two-story frame building in downtown Skowhegan, Maine.

-'Deep Station' (1981–85), exhibited at the Brooklyn Museum in 1987, is the last in Dennis’s series of subway sculptures.
+Deep Station (1981–1985), exhibited at the Brooklyn Museum in 1987, is the last in Dennis’s series of subway sculptures.
 Inspired by a number of subway stations in New York as well as the Roman Forum, the subway provided a metaphorical space to explore aspects of human experience and the subconscious.
-Deeply affected by the second-wave feminist movement, Dennis imagined 'Deep Station' to be a place in the center of the earth where the tectonic plates were realigning, representing a shift of consciousness on a large scale.
+Deeply affected by the second-wave feminist movement, Dennis imagined Deep Station to be a place in the center of the Earth where the tectonic plates were realigning, representing a shift of consciousness on a large scale.

-'Moccasin Creek Cabins' (1983) was a temporary outdoor installation in Aberdeen, South Dakota, where Dennis’s tourist-cabin inspired sculptures were afloat on the Moccasin Creek.
+Moccasin Creek Cabins (1983) was a temporary outdoor installation in Aberdeen, South Dakota, where Dennis’s tourist-cabin inspired sculptures were afloat on Moccasin Creek.

 1990s

-'BLUE BRIDGE/red shift' (1991–93), exhibited at the Sculpture Center in 1993, was inspired by three lift bridges that run side by side over New Jersey’s Hackensack River.
+BLUE BRIDGE/red shift (1991–1993), exhibited at the Sculpture Center in 1993, was inspired by three lift bridges that run side by side over New Jersey’s Hackensack River.
 The work is dedicated to Dennis’s mother, who died while Dennis was completing the work.

-'Cataract Cabin' (1994) takes its title from Jane Bowles’s short story, “Camp Cataract,” set on a precipice above a roaring waterfall.
+Cataract Cabin (1994) takes its title from the Jane Bowles short story “Camp Cataract,” set on a precipice above a roaring waterfall.
 The piece was inspired by a tourist cabin in New Hampshire perched on a giant rock and configured to accommodate its unlikely pedestal.

 2000s

-'Coney Night Maze' (1996-2013) is Dennis's largest piece to date, at 12½ by 27 by 19 feet.
+Coney Night Maze (1996-2013) is Dennis's largest piece to date, at 12½ by 27 by 19 feet.
 Inspired by the maze-like entrance to the Coney Island Cyclone roller coaster, the piece took viewers visually through a turnstile and along several sets of steps and walkways to a set of wooden tracks and red metal rails.
-Built of wood, acrylic, paint, glass, metal, and light fixtures, the work also incorporated a looped audio track of a rollercoaster to enhance the experience.
+Built of wood, acrylic, paint, glass, metal, and light fixtures, the work also incorporated a looped audio track of a roller coaster to enhance the experience.
 As with all of her larger works, the viewers moves around the perimeter of the piece looking in.
 Dennis has said that although the pieces cannot be entered physically, she wishes the viewers to enter them through the use of their imaginations.
-'Coney Night Maze' represents thirteen years of labor under the shadow of 9/11 and in the wake of Hurricane Sandy, which washed away the portion of the Cyclone that inspired the work.
+Coney Night Maze represents thirteen years of labor under the shadow of 9/11 and in the wake of Hurricane Sandy, which washed away the portion of the Cyclone that inspired the work.
 The piece continues Dennis’s exploration of the underworld, creating an initial sense of dislocation or confusion.
 The work suggests surprising routes of discovery and escape from the maze, into a space transcendent and eternal.